Learn from my mistakes: rent an RV before buying one.

 When we purchased our RV, we had a three-and-a-half hour orientation.
 By hour two, I was trying to stay awake.
 By hour three, I was trying not to drool on myself.

-Trying to learn everything at once (or even on the road), is overwhelming.
+Trying to learn everything at once is overwhelming.
+Instead of watching a video or listen to someone talk for hours, learn through the most effective method: by doing.
 Renting an RV gives you a chance to understand the systems and how things work before you buy.
 Knowledge is power.

 Instead of learning about the difference between 30 amp and 50 amp power after you blow your breakers, you can know these before hand (note to self: don’t use the toaster and the hairdryer at the same time).